 Unfortunately, Hebrew does not have a common standard for romanization of Hebrew language.
 In addition to that, there are different traditional and pronunciation variations for the same Hebrew characters/glyphs even today.

 Obviously, we will indeed end up with different transliteration of Hebrew names and words.
 One person may favor this approach, while another favors the other.
 With that in mind, we should treat transliteration simply as transliteration.
 What is important is we pronounce Hebrew words and names correctly (if not properly).

 For example, “Yahweh” is pronounced as “yah-wey” and not “yah-weh” as most say His name.
-Likewise, “Yahusha” and all other transliteration variations, should be pronounced “yah-oo-shua”.
+Likewise, “Yahusha” and all other transliteration variations, should be pronounced “yah-ō-shua”.

 Always remember this, my brethren, there is no point arguing about which transliteration is correct.
 The fact that we are using a transliteration is itself the clue.
 We want to read and say Hebrew words/names and as such, we have to do it the Hebrew language way, not the English way, not your local language way.

 - Full spelling in Paleo-Hebrew: 𐤉𐤄𐤅𐤔𐤅𐤏